3mdeb/news-and-ideas/blog/content/post/2021-10-05-porting_edk2_to_a13_tablet.md

   command

-- I had to boot Linux with `cpufreq.off=1`, or it would hang while trying to raise CPU frequency (since there is no frequency scaling CPU is left at 384 MHz, this looks like Linux bug)
+- I had to boot Linux with `cpufreq.off=1`, or it would hang while trying to raise CPU frequency (since there is no frequency scaling, CPU is left at 384 MHz), this looks like Linux's bug.

 - I had to disable `axp20x_adc` driver because it was causing board to power off instantly, this isn't related to EFI itself, yet still, it's causing problems.